-Similar to the effects of addiction, bipolar disorder can affect a person’s emotional and physical well-being.
-People with bipolar and addiction disorder have a higher economic instability rate, more unexpected injuries, can experience relationship problems, and a higher suicide rate than the general population.
+Like the effects of addiction, bipolar disorder can affect a person’s emotional and physical well-being.
+People with bipolar and substance use disorder have greater financial instability, experience more unexpected injuries, experience relationship problems, and have a higher suicide rate than the general population.

-According to a study, about 60 percent of people with bipolar have or had some history of substance abuse and addiction.
+According to several studies, about 60 percent of people with bipolar disorder have or have had some history of substance abuse and addiction.

 What Is Bipolar Disorder?

-A bipolar personality disorder is a mental disorder that is characterized by unexpected and intense changes in behavior, mood, and energy levels.
+Bipolar disorder is a mental disorder characterized by unexpected and intense changes in behavior, mood, and energy levels.
 Symptoms range from emotional high (mania or hypomania), emotional low (depression), and mixed episodes.

 Mental health disorders, including anxiety, depression, and bipolar, occur due to chemical imbalances in the brain.
-These conditions can be triggered by interpersonal conflicts and interaction with people.
+Interpersonal conflicts and interactions with people can trigger these conditions.
 Mental illness and mood disorders are complex conditions that affect 46.6 million adults in the United States.

 Some symptoms of bipolar disorder include: